ghzhang0/maier-saupe/README.md

 # maier-saupe
-Code for energy minimization of liquid crystals on cones and hyperbolic cones.
+Code for energy minimization of liquid crystals on cones and hyperbolic cones, based off of a generalization of the Maier-Saupe theory of nematic liquid crystals to liquid crystals with $p$-fold rotational symmetry.

 ## Related publications